threefoldtech/home/contribution/development_process.md

 **github project based**

-## Product or Service Project (account level)
+## Technical Product (account level)

-Each product or service has a clear name and a version.
+Each product has a clear name and a version.

 - The name is ```product_$name_$versionnr``` and is hosted on account level

-- Each product (service) is something as delivered to customers.
-- Each product (service) is define on a product page in the "home" repo.
+- Each product is define on a product page in the "home" repo.
 - the home page in the home repo links to the product pages
 - Each product is linked to components as relevant fo the next release.
 - Each component is clearly defined by a version nr, that component corresponds with 1 (exceptional more) github repo's, where repo projects show the next release.
 The comonent release linked to the product release is marked on product page in clear ways.